dmyersturnbull/dmyersturnbull.github.io/contents/convention/java.md

 8. `equals`, `hashCode`, and `toString` (in order)
 9. `enum`, `interface`, `static class`, `class` (in order)

+Always pair associated getters and setters (getter first).
-Within each of the 10 types, always pair associated getters and setters (getter first), and sort by decreasing visibility.
+Within each of the 10 types, sort by decreasing visibility.
+_Optionally:_
+Consider subsequently sorting methods so that callers are above callees in a breadth-first manner, or by another natural ordering.